 Tingler Tube Flies for salmon, sea trout and steelhead

 The “Tingler” is simply a tube fly (more specifically a Needle Tube Fly) armed with a lightly dressed single hook, hence Tingler.
 The idea is by no means new.
 Single hooks have been used with tube flies for a long time.
 Their use today in salmon, sea trout and steelhead fishing, appears to be increasingly popular, partly due to their preceived benefit for catch and release, allowing the return of hooked fish to the river with minimum harm, allied to increasing regulation and restrictions imposed on fishing tackle and methods, where the use of treble hooks, for example, is often now prohibited.
+The single hook may be lightly dressed in a variety of colours, allowing the easy interchange of tube and hook to create a range of colour combinations.
+For example, the mixing of the three tubes and three tails shown in the photograph below allows the angler to create nine different colour combinations of fly, in effect nine different flies.

 The Needle Tube